Regan-Koopmans/Navy/README.md

 `miktex-pdflatex document.tex` inside the terminal or command prompt to create a pdf document in the current directory.
 However if you are uncomfortable working in the command line you can use a [LaTeX IDE](http://www.texstudio.org/).

+Bear in mind that it will require two consecutive compiles for the table of contents to show.